 - Stepping Into Internships run for a minimum 152 hours (four weeks, if working full time).

-- After you apply, you’ll be required to meet with AND to talk about your skills, abilities and interests.
+- After you apply, you’ll be required to meet with Australian Disability Network to talk about your skills, abilities and interests.
 You can also discuss any workplace adjustments, and get advice on how to share disability-related information with employers so they can support you to perform at your best.

 - If you are shortlisted for the next stage, you’ll be invited to an interview with the host employer.